 In this study, we define EPEs as objects on daily timescales consisting of grid points that exceed a percentile-based threshold and that are located within a certain distance of another.
 This procedure consists of the following four steps, as demonstrated in Fig. 2 for a few EPEs that will be discussed in section 3.
 First, daily precipitation sums are constructed from 12 h forecasts from 00 and 12 UTC (Fig. 2a-d).
 Next, extreme precipitation is defined by grid points that exceed the annual 99th percentile of daily precipitation during the period of 1979-2018 (Fig. 2e-h).
 Then, all extreme precipitation grid points within a radius of 250 km are connected with another to obtain spatially coherent objects.
-Objects with a surface area < 50,000 km2 are removed from the selection to focus on the larger-scale events (Fig. 2i-l).
+Objects with a surface area < 50,000 km are removed from the selection to focus on the larger-scale events (Fig. 2i-l).
 Finally, characteristics of the remaining objects are retrieved, such as the total precipitation volume and the mass-weighted centre (Fig. 2m-o).

 The choice to use reanalysis data for defining extreme precipitation objects has several advantages, but also few limitations that deserve some consideration.
 Precipitation in the ERA-Interim reanalysis is a forecasted quantity and not directly constrained by observations in the data assimilation procedure.
 In this regard, precipitation may be interpreted as a modeling product with inherent uncertainties, rather than actual observed precipitation.
 Furthermore, as a result of a relatively coarse model resolution, reanalysis precipitation typically exhibits larger spatial patterns with longer durations and lower rainfall intensities as compared to precipitation in high-resolution observational products (Donat et al., 2014; White et al., 2017).
 Observational precipitation products; however, are subject to several other limitations.
 Rain gauge measurements, and gridded datasets based on these measurements, are confined to land areas, suffer from regions with a low-density station network, and can have inhomogeneous time series (e.g., Donat et al., 2014; Sun et al., 2017).
 Satellite-based estimates depend on algorithm retrievals with relatively large uncertainties over (semi)arid regions and high topography (Dinku et al., 2011; Zambrano-Bigiarini et al., 2017), typically span relatively short periods from 1998 onwards, and cover predominantly tropical and subtropical regions (Sun et al., 2017).
-The use of precipitation from reanalysis data has the highly desired advantage of a full spatial and temporal coverage, which facilitates a worldwide assessment of the link between EPEs and synoptic-scale processes for an extensive 40-year period.
-Moreover, the shortcomings of reanalysis precipitation have only a limited influence on our EPEs as they are based on normalized fields that generally show a better comparison to those in other data product types than actual values (Donat et al., 2014), and are defined by relatively large spatiotemporal scales (daily, > 50.000 km2) that makes the EPE objects less sensitive to the highly variable nature of precipitation.
+The use of precipitation from reanalysis data has the highly desired other data product types than actual values (Donat et al., 2014), and are defined by relatively large spatiotemporal scales (daily, $> 50.000 \text{ km}^2$ ) that makes the EPE objects less sensitive to the highly variable nature of precipitation.